Mal Benning: Port Vale

 On 28 June 2021, Benning agreed a one-year contract with Port Vale, to begin on 1 July; he was signed to compete with fellow new arrival Dan Jones.
 He started five of the "Valiants" first seven League Two games of the 2021–22 season, but admitted that "I think there is a lot more to come from me...
 I feel like I can do a lot more".
 He was dropped to the bench after James Gibbons returned from injury, but came on as a half-time substitute to score his first goal at Vale Park in a 3–1 win over Barrow on 16 October.
 He was limited to 17 league starts in the 2021–22 campaign, but would score the winning penalty kick in the penalty shoot-out victory over Swindon Town in the play-off semi-finals.
-He started in the play-off final at Wembley Stadium and scored Vale's final goal as they secured promotion with a 3–0 victory over former club Mansfield Town; Michael Baggaley of The Sentinel wrote that Benning was "excellent" and he "set up Harratt’s opener, went close to scoring in the first half then confirmed Vale’s victory with a sliding volley for the third five minutes from time".
+He started in the play-off final at Wembley Stadium and scored Vale's final goal as they secured promotion with a 3–0 victory over former club Mansfield Town; Michael Baggaley of The Sentinel wrote that Benning was "excellent" and he "set up Harratt's opener, went close to scoring in the first half then confirmed Vale's victory with a sliding volley for the third five minutes from time".
 He signed a new one-year contract in June 2022.

-He enjoyed an excellent run of form at the start of the 2022–23 season, maintaining a first-team place despite competition for the left-wing back position from Dan Jones, Liam McCarron and Thierry Small, whilst Chris Hussey was allowed to leave the club.
+He enjoyed an excellent run of form at the start of the 2022–23 season, maintaining a first-team place despite competition for the left-wing-back position from Dan Jones, Liam McCarron and Thierry Small, whilst Chris Hussey was allowed to leave the club.
 Speaking in December, manager Darrell Clarke said that Benning "has defended very, very well; it hasn't been one of his main strengths but he has been good going forward, he has added that to his game and been ultra-consistent".
+He did though lose his first-team place to Sammy Robinson as the club's form tailed off in the second half of the campaign.
+His stay with the club was automatically extended by a year after he triggered an appearance-based clause.
+However, director of football David Flitcroft said that he "wouldn't get the regular game time that he would hope for and that a move away from Vale Park would be in his best interest".